techgnosis/arch-journey/install.md

 but you should do

-`pacstrap -K /mnt base linux linux-firmware micro intel-ucode`
+`pacstrap -K /mnt base linux linux-firmware micro intel-ucode efibootmgr`

-* Gives you a text editor whne finishing the install
+* `micro` provides a text editor whne finishing the install
-* Gives you microcode updates for when you are configuring your kernel boot flags
+* `intel-ucode` provides microcode updates for when you are configuring your kernel boot flags
+* `efibootmgr`